By Ellen Rubin, IBCLC

 Sometimes you will both be caught unaware and a bite can happen.
 If this occurs, there is no need to worry.
 Stay calm and gently take baby off the breast.
 No matter the age, share with baby that breasts are not for biting and offer something appropriate for exercising teeth such as a teething toy.
 Should baby desire to return to the breast, be mindful of avoiding future mishaps by having a finger handy to prevent a bite and unlatch baby quickly.
 Maintaining this pattern of taking baby off the breast without any fanfare will decrease the chance of clamping down in order to trigger a response in mom.
 Sometimes however, it is difficult to suppress a yelp and older babies may enjoy their newfound ability to cause mother to react.
 If this occurs repeatedly, ending that feeding entirely may be a firmer response that helps baby learn that this is not a game.
 Considering other triggers may be helpful in avoiding biting in the future.
 As babies get older, they may be prone to biting to get your attention or to signal that they feel they are slipping off the breast.
 Finding a more supportive position and using your nursing time to connect (put down the smartphone!) can greatly decrease the incidents of a bite.

-If an injury does occur, wash your nipple with a gentle, non-drying soap and pat-dry twice a day.
-Sometimes massaging a bit of expressed breastmilk into the wound can speed healing.
-Keeping the area moist by applying lanolin or coconut oil with a clean finger can add an extra layer of comfort.
-To avoid pressure as it heals, try placing baby in a different position and make sure that your breast has plenty of support so that it does not drag down on his mouth.
+If a wound occurs, wash your nipple with a mild, non-drying soap and gently pat dry.
+Apply an over-the-counter nipple balm or coconut oil to the affected area and cover with a non-stick pad.
+Be aware that some may have a sensitivity or an allergy to coconut oil or lanolin.
+See here for sore nipple care Treatment for Sore Nipples To avoid pressure as it heals, try placing baby in a different position and make sure that your breast has plenty of support so that it does not drag down on his mouth.
 Watch out for signs of infection such as redness, discharge, or warmth to the touch and contact your physician if this should occur.